 "I would conquer a dozen galaxies for a companion such as her.
 A wicked wit and sharpened skill.
 Worlds would bow at our feet," he commented and slowly licked his lips.
 Best of all, he would never have to hear about the Great Blue again.

-He never expected such talents to come in such a small package; Earth seemed to have it in spades, actually.
+He never expected such talents to come in such a small package.
+Earth seemed to have it in spades, actually.
 Between her, the redhead, and the monkey-boy, martial skill seemed to be as simple as breathing.
-If he had only seen those three in action before going to Earth, he night have actually be convinced that all "Earth-ers" could raise war so well.
+If he had only seen those three in action before going to Earth, he might have actually be convinced that all "Earth-ers" could raise war so well.

 He grumbled deep within his chest as his search came up in vain.
 There were no new interesting items about Shego.
 The last worthwhile thing she had done, in his opinion, was aid in his defeat.
 Other than that, there were things about her showing up at restaurants or other places with Drakken.
 It had been months by Earth-time and Shego had not done anything exciting.
 She had not faced off with the redheaded goddess.

 She rolled over onto her back, revealing red-rimmed eyes.
-Emerald orbs that once shined had dulled over time.
+Emerald orbs that once shined and burned had dulled over time.
 Perfect white-green skin was now pale and sickly with lines running in different directions.
-The long, flow river of ebony that used to trail behind her like a comet's tail was twisted and knotted from lack of care.
+The long, flowing river of ebony that once trailed behind her like a comet's tail was twisted and knotted from lack of care.
 Even once-beloved nails had chipped, broken, or grown in warped fashions, but all had gone unchecked.
 What was the point of it all?

 Her eyes fell into the direction of the television.
 She considered watching, but the remote was not in her line of vision, so she decided to hell with it.
 She settled on watching her partially eaten lunch on the table, which was in arm's reach.

-The sound of glass shattering behind her did make her ass move.
+The sound of glass shattering behind her made her ass move.
 She leaped up from the sofa and landed in a fighting stance, senses on high alert.
-A snarl worked its way to her chapped lips as soon as she spied her target; her brain barely had time to register who was breaking into her home.
+Apparently, old habits did die hard considering she had not put her hands up in months, but they moved automatically.
+A snarl worked its way to her chapped lips as soon as she spied her target.
+Her brain barely had time to register who was breaking into her home.